How Does POTS IN A BOX® Work?

 As we mentioned, simple phone calls are only a tiny percentage of what copper, analog phone lines can be used for.
 You’ll find numerous, critical business systems that operate on POTS systems – or at least they used to.

 These systems include fire alarms, burglar alarms, elevator emergency lines, fax lines, point-of-sale systems, and much more.
 As we’ve progressed into a more digital era, POTS lines have fallen by the wayside and are being upgraded to faster, more reliable connection methods.

 Why Do We Need POTS Line Replacement Options?

-All businesses that use POTS lines for any of their systems needed to have switched over to digital methods by August of 2022.
-This means that many businesses across America are operating on sunsetted copper lines and no longer will be able to get support for issues that arise on those systems.
+All businesses that use POTS lines for any of their systems must have switched to digital methods by August of 2022.
+This means that many businesses across America are operating on sunsetted copper lines and will no longer be able to get support for issues that arise on those systems.

-This is a very serious problem, since many of the systems that operate on POTS lines are critical, lifesaving services.
-Furthermore, copper lines for POTS systems are deteriorating without your knowledge; and, they can be costly (or impossible) to repair nowadays.
+This is a serious problem since many systems operating on POTS lines are critical, lifesaving services.
+Furthermore, copper lines for POTS systems are deteriorating without your knowledge; they can be costly (or impossible) to repair nowadays.

 Until the POTS IN A BOX hardware was developed by DataRemote, VOIP (voice over internet protocol) was the only “quasi solution.”
-VOIP was only moderately reliable, and there were hiccups when transferring, causing disruption of service for some businesses.
+VOIP was only moderately reliable, and some businesses had hiccups when transferring, causing service disruption.
 If you’ve ever worked with a VOIP translation of POTS systems, you’ll know it’s not an end-all solution.